 If you’re absent minded like me, you’ll also carry a small notebook and pen in case you need to take down information.

-If you feel safer buying a real first aid kit, here’s one from Amazon that’s a best seller.
+If you feel safer buying a real first aid kit, here’s one from Amazon that’s a best seller and has great reviews.
 The nice thing about a pre-made case is that it’s easily identifiable in a crisis.